acs-modeling-tool/acs-modeling-tool/plugins/org.eclipse.papyrus.acs.navigation/README.md

 ## Dependencies
-This plugin does not depend on any other ACS plugins
+This plugin depends on the "Profile" plugin to recognize the types of elements to navigate to.